2019 Census Data on Health Insurance Coverage in Tennessee

 Differences in the uninsured rate by race and ethnicity narrowed over the last decade (Figure 7).
 (1) In 2019, the uninsured rate was 1.4 percentage point higher among black Tennesseans than whites — compared to 4.1 points in 2010.
 After an uptick last year, the Hispanic uninsured rate was 24.8 points higher than that of white residents – versus 28.3 in 2010.

 Uninsured rates in Tennessee also vary by geography.
 (1) The Census Bureau’s September data release includes 2019 estimates for counties with populations above 65,000.
 Among the 20 Tennessee counties with available data, the uninsured rate ranged from 4.4% in Williamson County to 15.0% in Sevier County (Figure 8).
 Due to margins of error, the difference in 2018 and 2019 values was not statistically significant for any of these counties.
-See Table A1 in the Appendix for additional county data.
+See Table A1 in the Appendix for additional county data and this link for a detailed breakdown for Shelby County.

 Click to Open/Close